Why Airline Shares Are Falling Today

 What happened

-The airlines got their initial bailout funds, but the stocks remained under pressure on Thursday after United Airlines Holdings (NASDAQ: UAL) offered a bleak assessment of how long it will take for traffic to recover and made it clear that management does not expect the stimulus funding to be enough to ward off layoffs.
+Airline stocks sputtered on Monday after United Airlines Holdings (NASDAQ: UAL) released preliminary first-quarter results that came in well below expectations.
+Investors knew first- and second-quarter numbers would be under pressure, but United's actual numbers paint a picture of how challenging operations are for the nation's airlines.

-United shares led the decliners on Thursday, down 9% as of 11:30 a.m., but the stock was hardly moving alone.
-Shares of Delta Air Lines (NYSE: DAL), American Airlines Group (NASDAQ: AAL), Southwest Airlines (NYSE: LUV), Alaska Air Group (NYSE: ALK), JetBlue Airways (NASDAQ: JBLU), Hawaiian Holdings (NASDAQ: HA), Allegiant Travel (NASDAQ: ALGT), and Spirit Airlines (NYSE: SAVE) were all off more than 5%.
+Shares of United fell 8.2% at the open, while shares of American Airlines Group (NASDAQ: AAL) fell 7.3% and shares of Delta Air Lines (NYSE: DAL), Southwest Airlines (NYSE: LUV), Spirit Airlines (NYSE: SAVE), JetBlue Airways (NASDAQ: JBLU), Alaska Air Group (NYSE: ALK), Hawaiian Holdings (NASDAQ: HA), and Allegiant Travel Co.
+(NASDAQ: ALGT) all fell more than 5%.

+The stocks gave back some of those losses as the trading day continued, but it looks like another tough trading session for airline investors.

 So what